Stewori/pytypes/README.md

 @typechecked decorator
 ----------------------

-Decorator applicable to functions, methods, classes.
+Decorator applicable to functions, methods, properties and classes.
 Asserts compatibility of runtime argument and return values of all targeted functions and methods w.r.t.
 [PEP 484](https://www.python.org/dev/peps/pep-0484/)-style type annotations of these functions and methods.